 HFM, LSX, LSY, WEB, GAP, DPS, LCB, AGD, SPG, OFX, OFY This parameter is used to specify the number of steps (thermal dots) to advance the media after a registration mark has been detected.
 This parameter is required to properly register print on each label.
-The table below lists proper SPG settings for particular printer configurations when the LSY is greater than the D2G parameter value, the D2G value is used.
+The table below lists proper SPG settings for particular printer configurations when the LSY is greater than the parameter value.